LasneF/openidRef/ClientCredential.md

 ### 5. Check and Return of API call

-the ressource server need to check the presence and the validatiy of the *Access_token* presents in the *Authorization* Header
-Basic checks are :
+the ressource server need to check the presence and the validity of the *Access_token* presents in the *Authorization* Header Basic checks are :

 * issuer (field *iss* of JWT) : the issuer must be known from the backend end , usually handle as a configuration parameter